Green Skies, A Double Rhythm Publication included in

 Transforming Somerset House’s Lancaster Rooms into a mock television studio, TBCTV presented

 rolling coverage across its six TV channels showing a range of moving image work including show

 reels, music videos and animations.
 Artists include Tamy Ben-Tor, Karolina Bregula, Sol Calero &

 Dafna Maimon, Brian Dewan, Andy Holden, Kalup Linzy, Rachel Maclean, Heather Phillipson, Mary

 Reid Kelley, Jennet Thomasand Bedwyr Williams.

-TBCTV was supported by the Case Foundation and the Art Fund.
+TBCTV is supported by the Case Foundation and the Art Fund.